-Giving distance between dogs when eating is important to ensure there are no risks for disputes over food.
-However, not always this helps.
+Giving distance between dogs when eating is important to ensure there are no risks of disputes over food.
+However, this doesn't always help.
 It may happen that one dog finishes eating first and goes to bother the other dog.

-In such cases, it may help to supervise the dogs eating and creating a routine where, the dog who finishes eating first, comes to you for a few extra treats or pieces of kibble.
+In such cases, it may help to supervise the dogs eating and create a routine where the dog who finishes eating first comes to you for a few extra treats or pieces of kibble.
 After a few repetitions, the dog who finishes first should automatically come over to you for treats after dinner instead of attempting to steal the other dogs' food.

 Encourage Bonding Activities